mdyd-dev/platformos-payments/README.md

 `

 ## Config Object

 Configuration object holds the set of configuration options.

 There are serveral options that are common to all the reuqest types:

 - gateway - is the name of the gateway module e.g. "stripe".
 Please make sure that proper module is installed.
 - request_type - defines what kind of request you want to perform.
 All available requests are defined in `modules/[gateway]/public/notifications/api_call_notifications/[request_type].liquid`.
 See [Request Types Section](https://github.com/mdyd-dev/platformos-payments-stripe#manual-installation)] in Stripe Module Documentation.
+- callback - path to the partial with the code that is processed after successful request to payment gateway.
 - success_message - flash message text presented after successfull API request
 - error_message - flash message text presented after unsuccessful API request
 - success_path - point of redirection affter successful API request, default current path